Perfect Pumpkin Sourdough Bread Pudding

 Optional ingredients:

-I like to add vanilla extract (and I use my own).
+I like to add vanilla extract (and I make my own).
 You can leave it out if you don’t have any.
-1 teaspoon for this recipe.

 pumpkin sourdough bread pudding with vanilla ice cream